 Notebook

 This is my working notebook as I journey into PowerShell.
-I'll update it as I follow along with the Pluralsight course called Your First Day with Powershell from Jeff Hicks.
+I'll update it as I follow along with the Pluralsight course called from .

 PowerShell is a management engine built on .Net framework.
 The engine itself is hosted by an application to allow you to run PowerShell.